caldwell-matthew/lightintheironcage/content/posts/Liar-Fool-Or-Messiah.md

 relative = false
 +++

-> Jesus said to them, “Truly, truly, I say to you, before Abraham was, I am.”
+> "Jesus said to them, “Truly, truly, I say to you, before Abraham was, I am.”"
 > -- **John 8:58**

-> Have no illusions
+> "Have no illusions
 > The only conclusions
 > We're left to draw
 > When we have heard it all